Chuck Commiskey

-Charles Edward "Chuck" Commiskey (born March 2, 1958 in Killeen, Texas) is a former American football guard and center who played for three seasons in the National Football League for the New Orleans Saints from 1986–1988.
-He also played for three seasons in the United States Football League for the Philadelphia/Baltimore Stars from 1983–1985.
-He was drafted by the Philadelphia Eagles in the ninth round of the 1981 NFL Draft.
-He played college football at Ole Miss.
+Charles Edward Commiskey (born March 2, 1958) is an American former professional football player who was a guard and center for three seasons in the National Football League (NFL) for the New Orleans Saints from 1986–1988.
+He also played for three seasons in the United States Football League (USFL) for the Philadelphia/Baltimore Stars from 1983–1985.
+He was selected by the Philadelphia Eagles in the ninth round of the 1981 NFL draft.
+He played college football for the Ole Miss Rebels.

 College career

 On August 15, 1978, Ole Miss Rebels football head coach Steve Sloan announced that Commiskey would be suspended for the entire 1978 season for disciplinary reasons.

 Professional career

 Philadelphia Eagles

-Commiskey was drafted by the Philadelphia Eagles in the ninth round of the 1981 NFL Draft.
+Commiskey was selected by the Philadelphia Eagles in the ninth round of the 1981 NFL draft.
 He was placed on injured reserve on August 25, 1981.
 He was waived on September 6, 1982.

 Philadelphia/Baltimore Stars

 After being released from the Eagles, Commiskey signed with the Philadelphia Stars of the United States Football League in 1983.
 In 1984, he was named to the USFL All-League Team.
 He played with the Stars until 1985 when the league folded.
 He was named second-team to the USFL All-Time Team.